 General Description of Elementary Education

 Elementary programs include the Master of Science in Education degree program and four post-baccalaureate licensure programs.
 Within the Master of Science in elementary education degree program there are a number of concentrations and emphasis area choices for both licensed teachers as well as those seeking initial licensure or endorsement.
-For those seeking initial licensure there are the following concentration areas: PreK-6 and middle school 6-8.
-For licensed teachers seeking additional education there are the following concentration areas: math specialist PK-8.
-Post-baccalaureate endorsement programs are designed for individuals with a non-teaching B.S. or B.A. degree who want to obtain licensure or for those with a teaching license who want to be licensed in an additional teaching area.
-The three endorsement programs offered in elementary education are PreK-6, Middle School 6-8, and Mathematics Specialist PreK-8.
+For those seeking initial licensure there are the following concentration areas: PreK-6, middle school 6-8, and library science K-12 (Note: the library science concentration may also be done through Master of Science in Education, Secondary Education).
+For licensed teachers seeking additional education there are the following concentration areas: math specialist PK-8, library science K-12 (Note: the library science concentration may also be done through Master of Science in Education, Secondary Education), and elementary generalist.
+Post-baccalaureate endorsement programs are designed for individuals with a non-teaching BS or BA degree who want to obtain licensure or for those with a teaching license who want to be licensed in an additional teaching area.
+The four endorsement programs offered in elementary education are PreK-6, Middle School 6-8, Library Science K-12, and Mathematics Specialist PreK-8.

-Master of Science in Education, Elementary Education, Pre-K-6 (Initial Licensure)
+Master of Science in Education, Elementary Education, for Licensed Teachers

 3101 Education Building